-The doctor first tests the TSH level.
+At Mishka IVF, we first test the TSH level.
 If you have a high TSH level, you can suffer from hyperthyroidism.
 Moreover, your thyroid gland cannot correctly create more hormones at a higher TSH level.
 However, the higher T4 level can cause illness in the pregnant woman.
 However, it is critical for asthma and skin disease patients to take medicines for their health problems.
 Due to these medicines, the T4 level increases, and people get hyperthyroidism.
 The T3 is somehow equal to T4.
 But the antibody test describes the severe disease in the case of the pregnant woman.
 Mainly our immune system attacks the thyroid gland and increases thyroid antibodies rapidly.
 It causes hyperthyroidism in the case of a pregnant woman.

 What are the Possible Effects of Hyperthyroidism on My Child and Me?